Character created by Bob Kane, with Bill Finger

 Of course, since his creation back in the thirties, Batman has had a huge honking impact on not just comics or crime fiction but on our culture itself, influencing and appearing in films, radio and television, cartoons, comic strips, and of course comic books.
 One of the more fascinating results of this is the large number of P.I. writers who have contributed to the Batman canon in film, prose, television and of course comics books themselves.

 Listing all of Batman’s appearances would be pointless.
-But for your enjoyment:
+But for your enjoyment, a few suggestions:

 (1940-present, DC Comics)

 - “The Other Bruce Wayne” (May 1946, #111)

 - “Bruce Wayne, Private Detective” (January 1950, #155)

 (2017, DC Comics)

 A series of one-offs, teaming up various DC superheroes with assorted Warner Bros. cartoon characters.